 - IF you have fulfilled the Entry Level Writing Requirement with a sufficient test score, with transfer credit, or by passing the Analytical Writing Placement Exam, then you should enroll in English R1A or an equivalent course (unless you have sufficient AP/IB/A-Level/exams or transfer credit to satisfy the Reading and Composition requirement; see previous section).

-- IF you took the Analytical Writing Placement Exam but did not pass, then you should enroll in College Writing R1A in Fall 2015.
+- IF you took the Analytical Writing Placement Exam but didn't pass, then you should enroll in College Writing R1A in Fall 2016.

-- IF you have not fulfilled the Entry Level Writing Requirement and have not taken the Analytical Writing Placement Exam by the beginning of the Fall semester, you must take the Placement Exam, conducted on the Berkeley campus, in September, date and time TBA.
+- IF you have not fulfilled the Entry Level Writing Requirement and haven't taken the Analytical Writing Placement Exam by the beginning of the Fall semester, you must take the Placement Exam, conducted on the Berkeley campus, in September, date and time TBA.
 Contact the College Writing Program for more information.
-Results will be posted on myBerkeleyApp and Bear Facts, 3-4 weeks after the exam date.
-You will need to delay taking the appropriate composition course(s) until Spring 2016.
+Results will be posted 3-4 weeks after the exam date.
+You'll need to delay taking the appropriate composition course(s) until Spring 2017.
 Please be aware that the Analytical Writing Placement Exam may be taken only once.